eudoxia0/eudoxia0.github.io/article/_posts/2023-04-10-effective-spaced-repetition.md

 2. **Rift zones:** as tectonic plates are pulled apart, hot rock rises (because it is less dense) to plug the gap and melts due to decreasing pressure.
 3. **Subduction zones:** water-rich ocean lithosphere sinks into the mantle.
-The water melts and rises, adding water to the overlying rock, which the melts.
+The water heats up and rises, adding water to the overlying rock, which the melts.

 </div>